 That first encounter produced memorable fireworks, with the cerebral McCallum boxing to orders early and containing Toney, only for the Ann Arbor man to roar back and stagger “The Body Snatcher” in the final round.
 The judges called it a draw, but whoever you favoured, you could not dispute it had been a fine exhibition of boxing: absorbing, highly technical and not without late drama.
 Hence the rematch nine months later.

 In the intervening period McCallum had fought just once, claiming a decision over journeyman Fermin Chirino at super middleweight, but Toney’s paymasters – no doubt keen to keep him out of Burger King – put him in the ring three times between February and May.
 The first of those bouts had resulted in a famously disputed split decision over Dave Tiberi, during which a sluggish Toney looked quite unlike the laser-focused champion who’d confronted McCallum just months earlier.

 Thus, for Toney vs McCallum II, both had to prove not only that they were the other’s superior, but that they remained legit attractions.
 But “Lights Out” betrayed no signs of nerves pre-contest, telling the press he would give his rival “… no respect.
 He’ll get so tired of getting his butt whipped, he’ll quit.”
 McCallum, meanwhile, epitomized the quiet but unshakable confidence of a fighter who felt he had deserved the win the first time around.
 Still, at 35, he had to know this could be his last roll of the dice.

 The pair traded jabs early in the opener, with Toney, clad in gold, looking sharp and aggressive.
 The champion also unloaded a handful of snappy combinations targeted at the midsection, though McCallum landed a piston-like jab and double left hook with a minute remaining.
-The second followed a similar pattern to the first, the younger man exhibiting quicker hands and more dynamism, with McCallum preferring to busily poke away with his jab, but “The Body Snatcher” also dug a couple of eye-catching body shots under Toney’s elbows.
+The second followed a similar pattern to the first, the younger man exhibiting quicker hands and more dynamism, with McCallum preferring to busily poke away with his jab.
+“The Body Snatcher” also detonated a few eye-catching body shots under Toney’s elbows.